Classic Negroni Cocktail

 And if you love Campari, you’ll enjoy our Italian Paloma drink made with orange soda, citrus, and Campari.

-negroni cocktail recipe made with Campari
+Negroni cocktail recipe made with Campari.

 We’re very excited to introduce a new series called Sugar and Charm Classic Cocktails!
 There are so many amazing, classic cocktail recipes that are simple to make, but sometimes we’re too busy sharing the current trendy ones!